 Welcome to Narcissistic Abuse recovery, a place where the only people who survive and thrive resist the urge to minimize.

 The “Denial Trap” is one narcissistic people love to use all the time while gaslighting their victims into questioning their own memories, heart, intelligence, and even sanity after they have been openly caught doing something nefarious.

 It’s their go-to responsibility avoidance move during any confrontation — one they will readily be angered by should the conversation turn to discussing the confrontation denial trap.

 Avoiding taking personal responsibility for any word, deed, or lack of appropriate action that they do is one of the favorite hobbies of most people who enable for sadistic pleasure or who actively decide to abuse.

 Ultimately, confronting them about lying and manipulating leads to nowhere for the victim other than being left with an overwhelming sense of disappointment, heartbreak, and confusion.

-Obviously, persistent abuse leads to a trauma victim developing C-PTSD triggers galore, buttons an abusive person will love to push any chance they get for no other reason that to amuse themselves more.
+Obviously, persistent abuse leads to a trauma victim developing C-PTSD triggers galore, buttons an abusive person will love to push any chance they get for no other reason than to amuse themselves more.

 Think about it.
 Does any of this stuff sound familiar?
 If you said yes in your gut, you might want to consider something dreadful — that you might be a Narcissistic Abuse victim.

 What’s more, you are likely to have spent quite some time living under their charming but not so charming love bombing or hoovering spells.
 After a breakup or family rift, life for a SURVIVOR who has not quite put two and two together about having been victimized may seem something like this…